NikolaMX/Mini-Patch/Proto-patch.md

 <> Commander <>

-Base Commander - EXPERIMENTAL - DONE
+Base Commander - DONE
 - `wreckage_health_frac` added and set to 1 (increase from the default 0.5)
 - death nuke `splash_radius` increased from 110 to 130
 - death nuke `damage` icnreased from 2000 to 3000
+- death nuke `initial_radius` increased from 20.0 to 30
+- death nike `full_damage_splash_radius` increased from 20 to 30
 - `splash_damages_allies` set to `false`